Headshot photo of Zhenzhen Zhang, Ph.D., MPH, MMed<span class="profile__pronouns"> (she/her)</span>

 Biography

-Dr. Zhenzhen Zhang is a medical epidemiologist with research examining the effects of nutrition, diet, microbiome, and chronic disease outcomes.
-Her research mainly focuses on identifying various risk factors and cancer outcomes with a particular interest in cancer prevention and investigating the molecular genetics and epigenetic modification mechanisms underlying these associations.
-She is also interested in diet and microbiome research and the life-course approach of cancer epidemiology.
-In addition, She is a Building Interdisciplinary Research Careers in Women's Health (BIRCWH) scholar sponsored by the National Institutes of Health and a fellow of the National Cancer Institute's Transdisciplinary Research on Energetics and Cancer (TREC).
+Dr. Zhenzhen Zhang is a medical epidemiologist whose research examines the effects of nutrition, diet, microbiome, and chronic disease outcomes.
+Her primary focus is on identifying various risk factors and cancer outcomes, with a particular interest in cancer prevention and investigating the molecular genetics and epigenetic modification mechanisms underlying these associations.
+Additionally, she has a strong interest in diet and microbiome research, and the life-course approach to cancer epidemiology.
+Dr. Zhang was a Building Interdisciplinary Research Careers in Women's Health (BIRCWH) scholar sponsored by the National Institutes of Health and a fellow of the National Cancer Institute's Transdisciplinary Research on Energetics and Cancer (TREC).
+Her current research program is centered around three key areas: 1) Aggressive Breast Cancer Research; 2) Microbiome and Nutrition Research; and 3) Collaborative Population-based and Cancer-registry-based Research.

 Education and training